 Seoul, South Korea is the second largest city in world and is currently one of the fastest growing economies.
 Today, it is considered to be a leading global city that ranks in the world’s top ten financial and commercial centers because of booming companies such as Samsung, LG and Hyundai.

-The study abroad program in Seoul, South Korea is new to Saint Mary's College.
-As of Fall 2011, three Saint Mary’s students have participated in the program at Ewha Woman’s University.
-Each of these students has returned with a new found appreciation for people of other cultures and has experienced a lifetime of memories in a city that many students never get the chance to visit.
+In 2008, Saint Mary’s College established a direct student exchange program with Ewha Womans University in Seoul, one of the most prestigious universities in South Korea and the largest women's university in the world.
+Students who attended the program have returned with a new found appreciation for people of other cultures and have experienced a lifetime of memories in a city that many students never get the chance to visit.

 This program features: